-My child's scores indicate that she should attend therapy?
+My child's scores indicate she should attend therapy?

-The standardized scores indicate that my child does not need therapy but I still feel she does?
+The standardized scores indicate my child does not need therapy but I still feel she does?

 If this is the case, then pursue it.
 Standardized tests are good but they are not perfect.
-Some children test very well; however, in the classroom, their performance declines due to distractions, memory difficulties, processing issues, etc...
-Or, sometimes parents just know that their child needs helps to reach their individual potential not the potential of the normative sample.
-If this is true, speak with a speech therapist and create a plan that everyone is comfortable with.
+Some children test well; however, in the classroom, their performance declines due to distractions, memory difficulties, language breakdowns, etc...
+You may need to pursue the private route though.

-When we are faced with decisions about anything, especially children, everyone is ready with solicited and/or unsolicited advice.
-Every person on this planet seems to be an expert on childcare even speech therapy for children :).
+When a person faces decisions about anything, especially children, everyone is ready with solicited and/or unsolicited advice.
+Every person on this planet seems to be an expert on childcare even speech therapy for children.
 While most advice comes from genuine love and concern, my advice is to take everything with a grain of salt.
-This goes for advice found on blogs as well.
+This goes for advice found on blogs.
 Parents sharing advice and support is fantastic, but just be careful about comparing one child to another.
 No two children develop the same!
 A person's personal experience with their own child does not mean they understand yours.
 If you are comfortable with your decisions, be strong and stick by them!

 Beware of gimmicks!

 There are a lot of websites on the internet that promise a quick fix and some can be very expensive.
 Parents....
-I'm sorry to break the bad news...there is no quick fix.
-If there were, I would be using it :)
+I'm sorry to break the bad news... there is no quick fix.
+If there were, I would use it.

 Be leery of flashcards, apps, and computer programs especially if you have a young child.
 If anyone wants to limit screen time, it is a child who has a speech and/or language delay.
 The best way to learn language skills is to be immersed in language rich environments.
 Apps and computer programs can't provide this!
-Also, they are no research based.
-You may see a lot of progress made while playing the game but it doesn't carryover to real life and that is what we actually care about, right?!
+You may see a lot of progress made while playing a game but it doesn't generalize to real life.

 When a person has trouble learning language skills, it takes work and time.
 That's the truth!
 However, with the right program, progress can be made.